okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 	- Used with IPSec and was created by Microsoft and Cisco to be faster than L2TP.
 5. SSL VPN
 	- Can be initiated through a web browser.
+	- An SSL VPN does not require VPN client software.